PyChina/weekly/content/Issue/issue-405.md

 - [Pythonic Code Review \[2016\]](https://pycoders.com/link/3456/web)
     + ILYA ETINGOF

-“In this article I’ll focus on my personal experience in authoring and reviewing Python code from both psychological and technical perspectives.
-And I’ll do so keeping in mind the ultimate goal of striking a balance between code reviews being enjoyable and technically fruitful.”
+"In this article I'll focus on my personal experience in authoring and reviewing Python code from both psychological and technical perspectives.
+And I'll do so keeping in mind the ultimate goal of striking a balance between code reviews being enjoyable and technically fruitful."

 (`是也乎:`